MickJM/ao-mq-to-kafka/README.md

 # ao-mq-to-kafka

-Send MQ messages to Kafka
+Send messages from IBM MQ to Kafka